jrw-git/cataclysm_utility/README.md

-# cataclysm_utility

-###Ruby Vehicle + Character Transfer Utility for Cataclysm: Dark Days Ahead (CDDA)
+##Transfer Utility for Cataclysm: Dark Days Ahead (CDDA)
+### Written in Ruby, designed to copy/save vehicles and characters between worlds

 Cataclysm: Dark Days Ahead has no built-in ability to copy characters, worlds, or vehicles.
 Most commonly, we want to move an existing character and the vehicle they've built into a new world.
 This lets us explore a brand new world with an existing character and all the stuff they've accumulated.
 It's quite difficult to transfer this data manually.

 #####This utility makes it easier.

 ######However, there are a few steps you need to do beforehand:

+##### First: BACK UP ANY WORLD (through this utility) BEFORE MAKING CHANGES

 To copy a character, there must first be an existing character in the world you wish to copy to.
 This gives us a safe location for your character to arrive at.
 The existing character is not overwritten.

 To copy a vehicle, give it a unique name (within the world) such as "SuperRV".
 In the destination world, find or create a vehicle and give it a unique name as well such as "MyTarget".
 This vehicle IS OVERWRITTEN.

 ######This is a text based tool.
 There is no graphical interface.